 It’s no easy feat entering the job market, on average 17 people are applying for every job and over half of them will be suitable for the role, that’s quite a bit of competition!
 Considering this, catching the interest of a recruiter can not only be a challenge but becomes more and more important as the competition for jobs increase.

 So, how can you stand out?
 Start by creating an online portfolio on a personal website to showcase your skills and personality in this digital age.
 After all, our research shows that almost nine in every ten HR professionals are more likely to hire or proceed with a candidate that demonstrates their experience in a portfolio1.

 While paper CVs are still widely used in the normal recruitment process, 40% of HR professionals believe CVs will become digitised in five years, with 15% thinking they will be non-existent1.
 Don’t hang around waiting for this to happen, take advantage of this insight early and create yourself a great online CV to stand out from the crowd, after all, less than a third of graduate jobseekers have an online portfolio.2

 What can a online portfolio do for you?

-Creating and owning your own space online in the form of a online portfolio is exciting and a proud accomplishment.
-Not only this, but it’s a effective way to showcase your experience, skills, talents and personality so you can give recruiters great insight into the person they could hire, beyond the traditional CVs and a list of grades.
+Creating and owning your own space online in the form of an online portfolio is exciting and a proud accomplishment.
+Not only this, but it’s an effective way to showcase your experience, skills, talents and personality so you can give recruiters great insight into the person they could hire, beyond the traditional CVs and a list of grades.

 It also allows you to easily show all your latest work, references and achievements wherever you are, without having to remember and carry a bulky paper folder around.

-Updating it is easy online too, and you won’t have to struggle fitting all your new accomplishments onto two sides of A4.
+Updating it is easy online too, and you won’t have to struggle to fit all your new accomplishments onto two sides of A4.
 You can easily show and discuss your online portfolio in the interview, submit it with your application and offer them the link for a perfect ‘leave behind’.